 More than any other destination in Asia, Thailand is easy to be comfortable in, while at the same time offering a mind-bending experience of a very foreign culture.
-It’s got something to please just about anyone- nature, art, architecture, outdoor adventure, shopping, nightlife and fantastic food, which is why I am offering this as my first adventure tour outside of Europe.
-If you’d like to experience all that it offers, but do so in a thoughtful and education-based way, come along with me in January, it will be an unforgettable experience.
+It’s got something to please just about anyone- nature, art, architecture, outdoor adventure, shopping, nightlife and fantastic food.
+If you’d like to experience all that it offers, but do so in a thoughtful and education-based way, come along with me in February 2019, it will be an unforgettable experience.

 More info at www.Imprinttours.com.
 If you’re ready to sign up, shoot me an email at firstname.lastname@example.org and I’ll check availability.
 Pay the tour cost in full by May 30 and get $300 off!